 Green Building Practices

-From our multi-purpose student center, largest residence hall, athletics facility, and marine science center on the Biddeford Campus to our pharmacy building, Oral Health Center, and our currently-under-construction interprofessional health sciences center on the Portland Campus, UNE’s construction projects over the past 20 years have embodied our desire to lessen our campuses’ environmental impact.
+From our multi-purpose student center, largest residence hall, athletics facility, and marine science center on the Biddeford Campus to our pharmacy building, Oral Health Center, and our currently-under-construction interprofessional health sciences center on the Portland Campus for the Health Sciences, UNE’s construction projects over the past 20 years have embodied our desire to lessen our campuses’ environmental impact.
 By incorporating environmentally responsible building practices, such as reusing excavated material and recycling as much construction waste as possible, by designing our buildings with the latest technology to be as energy efficient as they can be, and by upgrading and retrofitting our older buildings wherever we are able, we’re achieving our goal of greening the campus one building at a time.

 Biddeford Campus